Eng4SJ/Project-Proposal-Guide/Readme.md

 ## Sections of a Project Proposal
 - **Background**

-	Brief (1paragraph) overview of the context surrounding the problem of focus.
+	Brief (1 paragraph) overview of the context surrounding the problem of focus.
 - **Objective**

     How would a technological component be able help here?